-2. Place the meringue on the middle shelf of the pre-heated oven.
+3. Place the meringue on the middle shelf of the simmering oven.
 Bake for a couple of hours, until you are able to easily peel off a corner of the Bake-O-Glide from the underside and check to see that the meringue exterior and bottom feel firm when tapped.
 Remove the meringue from the oven and leave to cool completely on a wire rack.

 4. Once cool, invert the meringue and gently remove the silicone paper.
 Meanwhile make the orange cream.
 Beat the double cream and mascarpone until smooth, add the icing sugar and orange zest then whisk together until thick.
 Set aside in the fridge until needed.
 Top and tail the pineapple and use a knife to peel away the skin.
 Cut it into four lengthways.
 Remove the hard centre then slice each quarter into thick slices.

 5. To remove the seeds from the pomegranate, cut it in half through its tummy and, holding the cut side face down in spread fingers, beat the back of the pomegranate half with a rolling pin over a large bowl.
 Repeat with the other half.
 Top and tail the mango and use a potato peeler to remove the skin.
 Cut the flesh away from the stones.
 Cut the flesh into thick slices.
 Top and tail the kiwi and remove the skin using a potato peeler.
 Cut in half lengthways and thickly slice.
 Cut the passion fruit in half and scoop the seeds out with a small spoon